CA-15 Coronavirus Resources

 My business is seasonal, can I apply for a PPP Loan? -- Yes.

-When is the deadline to apply? -- Applications must be made by June 30, 2020, but applicants are encouraged not to wait as the fund might be depleted again well before that date.
+When is the deadline to apply? -- Applications must be made by March 31, 2021.

 If I have no local banking relationship, where can find an approved lender? -- Click to find approved lenders through the SBA.